inimaga/Karandoula-File-Repo/SampleArticle.md

 # Content Unavailable at the moment

 The content is currently not available.
 However, we are working hard to ensure that this becomes available to you in the near future.
-Thanks for your patience!
-Check back soon. :)
+Thanks for your patience! and check back soon. :)

->  If you're interested in helping out create the content that goes into the app, please send an email to [teach@karandoula.com](mailto: teach@karandoula.com).
+>  NB: We're currently recruiting teachers and educators.
+So if you're interested in helping create the content that goes into the app, please send an email to _*teach@karandoula.com*_.

 ## Dummy paragraph